Ppillewan/katacoda-scenarios-1/BD-Centos/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to BlueData Application Workbench tutorial!

-This tutorial is to learn key concepts about image building workbench tool.
-By the end of this tutorial you will know how to create a workbench file and a bin file which has all the components packaged in it.
+This tutorial will teach you the fundamental concepts of BlueData Application Workbench.
+By the end of this tutorial you will create a simple application that can be used to launch clusters on BlueData EPIC platform.